-The island of Bali is part of the Republic of Indonesia and is located 8 to 9 degrees south of the equator between Java in the West and Lombok and the rest of the Lesser Sunda Islands (Sumbawa, Flores, Sumba and Timor) in the East.
+The island of Bali is part of the Republic of Indonesia and is located 8 to 9 degrees south of the equator between Java in the West and Lombok and the rest of the Lesser Sunda Islands (Sumbawa, Flores, Sumba, and Timor) in the East.

 The island of Bali has an area of only 5,632 square kilometers (2,175 square miles) and measures just 55 miles (90 kilometers) along the north-south axis and less than about 90 miles (140 kilometers) from East to West.
-Because of this it's no problem to explore the island on day tours.
+Because of this, it's no problem to explore the island on day tours.
 You can go wherever you want on the island and return to your hotel or villa in the evening.

 The island is famous for its beautiful landscape.
 A chain of six volcanoes, between 1,350 meters and 3,014 meters high, stretches from west to east.
-There are lush tropical forests, pristine crater lakes, fast flowing rivers and deep ravines, picturesque rice terraces, and fertile vegetable and fruit gardens.
-The beaches in the South consist of white sand, beaches in other parts of the island are covered with gray or black volcanic sand.
+There are lush tropical forests, pristine crater lakes, fast-flowing rivers and deep ravines, picturesque rice terraces, and fertile vegetable and fruit gardens.
+The beaches in the South consist of white sand, and beaches in other parts of the island are covered with gray or black volcanic sand.

 The wide variety of tropical plants is surprising.
 You'll see huge banyan trees in villages and temple grounds, tamarind trees in the North, clove trees in the highlands, acacia trees, flame trees, and mangroves in the South.
 In Bali grow a dozen species of coconut palms and even more varieties of bamboo.

 And there are flowers, flowers everywhere.
 You'll see (and smell the fragrance of) hibiscus, bougainvillea, jasmine, and water lilies.
-Magnolia, frangipani, and a variety of orchids are found in many front yards and gardens, along roads, and in temple grounds.
+Magnolia, frangipani, and a variety of orchids are found in many front yards and gardens, along roads, and on temple grounds.
 Flowers are also used as decorations in temples, on statues, as offerings for the gods, and during prayers.
 Dancers wear blossoms in their crowns, and even the flower behind the ear of your waitress seems natural in Bali.

 You can expect pleasant day temperatures between 20 to 33 degrees Celsius year-round.
-From December to March, the West monsoon can bring heavy showers and high humidity, but usually days are sunny and the rains start during the night and pass quickly.
+From December to March, the West monsoon can bring heavy showers and high humidity, but usually, days are sunny and the rains start during the night and pass quickly.
 From June to September the humidity is low, and it can be quite cool in the evenings.
 During this time of the year, you'll have hardly any rain in the coastal areas.

 Bali's population has grown to over 3 million people the overwhelming majority of which are Hindus.
-Most people live in the coastal areas in the South, and the island's largest town and administrative center is fast growing Denpasar with a population of now over 370,000.
-The villages between the town of Ubud and Denpasar, Kuta (including Jimbaran, Tuban, and Legian, Seminyak, Basangkasa, etc), Sanur, and Nusa Dua are spreading rapidly in all directions, and before long the whole area from Ubud in the North to Sanur in the East, Berawa/Canggu in the West, and Nusa Dua in the South will be urbanized.
+Most people live in the coastal areas in the South, and the island's largest town and administrative center are fast-growing Denpasar with a population of now over 370,000.
+The villages between the town of Ubud and Denpasar, Kuta (including Jimbaran, Tuban, Legian, Seminyak, Basangkasa, etc), Sanur, and Nusa Dua are spreading rapidly in all directions, and before long the whole area from Ubud in the North to Sanur in the East, Berawa/Canggu in the West, and Nusa Dua in the South will be urbanized.

 Important agricultural products besides rice are tea, coffee, tobacco, cacao, copra, vanilla, soy beans, chilies, fruit, and vegetable (there are now even vineyards near the northwest coast).
 Bali's fishing industry and seaweed farming provide other products which are important exports.